-The simplest and easiest way to become involved with Quatuor Coronati Lodge is to join QCCC – our international Correspondence Circle – where we welcome members from across the world.
+The simplest and easiest way to become involved with Quatuor Coronati Lodge is to join QCCC, where we welcome members from across the world.

 The QC Correspondence Circle

 An ideal method of achieving a higher level of involvement is to become a Local Secretary.
 Local Secretaries are ambassadors for QCCC and act as benefactors.
-They are paid-up members of the QC Correspondence Circle who volunteer to represent the interests of the Correspondence Circle in a specific area, country or region.
-In recognition of the service given by Local Secretaries their names are listed in AQC each year and they are entitled to wear a designated QCCC jewel and lapel pin.
+They are paid-up members of the Correspondence Circle who volunteer to represent and promote QCCC in an area, country or region.
+In recognition of their service, Local Secretaries’ names are listed in AQC and/or published on the website, and they are entitled to wear a designated QCCC jewel and lapel pin.

 Providing Comments / Book Reviews

-We welcome comments from Circle members on the papers presented in Lodge.
-For those unable to attend QC Lodge meetings on a regular basis, we also welcome contributions to the ‘Notes & Queries’ section of AQC and book reviews.
-These should be 1,000-1,500 words in length.
-Submissions should be sent via email to firstname.lastname@example.org.
+We welcome comments from QCCC members on the papers presented in Lodge.
+We also welcome contributions to the ‘Notes & Queries’ section of AQC and book reviews of up to 1,500 words in length.
+Submissions should be sent in Word via email to email@example.com.

-Quatuor Coronati encourages Correspondence Circle members and members of other research lodges to apply to present papers to the Lodge for inclusion in AQC.
-These should be original and not have been printed elsewhere, although they may have been delivered as an unpublished lecture.
-If accepted, the paper may be presented by the author in Lodge and a longer, annotated version published in AQC.
+Quatuor Coronati Lodge encourages QCCC members and members of other research lodges to apply to present papers for inclusion in AQC.
+They should be original and not have been printed elsewhere, although they may have been delivered as an unpublished lecture.
+If accepted, the paper may be presented by the author in Lodge with a longer, annotated version published in AQC.
 The long form paper is circulated before the lecture and is the basis for subsequent comment and discussion.
 In this the Lodge remains true to its original aim of presenting substantiated historical arguments.
 Details on how to submit papers to QC are available here.

 Full Membership of the Lodge

-Our By-Laws restrict the Lodge to 40 full members.
-To become a full member you would normally be expected to have delivered a paper to the Lodge.
-Membership of the Lodge marks those who have a recognised track record in publication and a reputation for rigorous research; many are experienced, long-standing members of other research Lodges.
-Members of QC take responsibility for running the Lodge and the Correspondence Circle, prepare and edit the Transactions and other QC publications, and arrange conferences and symposia.
+Membership is by invitation and to become a full member you would normally be expected to have delivered a paper to the Lodge.
+Membership of the Lodge marks those who have a recognised track record in publication and a reputation for rigorous research.
+Many are experienced, long-standing members of other research lodges.
+Members of QC manage the Correspondence Circle, prepare and edit the Transactions and other QC publications, and arrange our symposia and conferences.

 Join or Renew your Membership of Q.C.C.C.Join or renew